Xytabich/UNet/Examples/Notepad/README.md

 Created entirely on UNet, i.e. does not use VRChat position synchronization, so there may be small lags of the notepad from the player's hands in other clients.

 ### Problems:
-- Supports only PC keyboard at this moment.
+- Supports only PC at this moment.
 - New players on scene has no text on notepads.
 - VRC throws some exceptions when spawning prefabs, but no bad situations were found.